kelvin-bz/nest-lazy-loading-modules/README.md

 Since each job type has its own dependencies and may not be executed frequently, eager loading all modules at startup could lead to unnecessary resource consumption.
 Instead, we can use lazy loading to load the required modules only when needed.

+## Conclusion
+Lazy loading is beneficial for large, modular applications, optimizing performance and resource use.
+Eager loading suits smaller applications where critical features must be immediately available.
+Choosing the right approach depends on application size, usage patterns, and performance requirements.
+Each strategy has its own benefits and drawbacks to consider.
+Balancing lazy and eager loading can optimize application performance and resource utilization.